 - No option for creating a simulated space

-The Oculus Rift was the breakout hit for VR gaming tech.
+The Meta Rift was the breakout hit for VR gaming tech.
 Born from a staggeringly successful Kickstarter campaign in 2012, the Rift revived mainstream interest in virtual reality and opened up the ‘arms race’ of VR development.
 Paired with a gaming-quality PC, the Rift delivers high-resolution images and stereo 3D sound.
 It also tracks the wearer’s head movements, allowing for greater exploration of the simulated world.

 It doesn’t need a huge amount of clear space to work—it’s designed to be used sitting or standing still, using controllers to explore the virtual world rather than wandering around the real one.